 I sometimes wonder what my coworkers say about me when I'm gone, and if they wonder what I'd say about them if I had anyone to talk to.
 Unbeknowst to them I talk to the ghost of a customer who died of a brain aneurysm wondering if a breadstick bag with a hole in it is still a bag.

-"Yeah right," the ghost says, "They'd use their superior social skills to talk you into kicking your own ass."
+"Yeah right," the ghost says.
+"Your coworkers would use their superior social skills to talk you into kicking your own ass."

 "Shut up, it's my fantasy."